ZacharyDagnall/6144-frontend/README.md

 Within the app, a user can sign in using their name.
 There is no current authecation implemented.
 If a username mathcing the entered text has been saved to the database previously, their games will be loaded.
 If the username does not exist, a new user will be created.

-Once logged on the user will be able to play any of the seven games, each move will save your progress.
+Once logged on the user will be able to play any of the six games, each move will save your progress.
 If a user has a previous game open, the app will load that saved game when you click on the respective game.

 ## Tic Tac Toe